arwes/arwes/docs/FAQ.md

 ## What browsers are supported?

-Latest version of Chrome, Firefox and Safari for Android, iOS and desktop.
+Latest version of Chrome, Firefox, and Safari for Android, iOS and desktop.

 ## Does Arwes only work with [React](https://reactjs.org)?

-Since [React](https://reactjs.org) is a library with component logic written in JavaScript, we could easily use React components with other frameworks or vanilla JavaScript.
+Since [React](https://reactjs.org) is a library with component logic written in JavaScript, we could "easily" use React components with other frameworks or vanilla JavaScript.
 Though it may be more complicated to setup and work with.

 ## Why Arwes uses [JSS](https://cssinjs.org) as a styling solution?